PapaZrix/blog-public/README.md

 ![User leaving a comment](/public/readme/comment.gif)

+## Work in progress

+- We'll be adding a search functionality to the blog soon as the number of posts increases on a weekly basis

 You like video games too?
 Hop on to [PressToInteract](https://presstointeract.com/), make an account, leave your thoughts on some of the game releases we cover!